qingfengxia/python_wrap/Readme.md

 ### Environment

+Tested by python3 on Ubuntu 18.04 and python2 on Ubuntu 16.04.
 This repo focuses on Python3, as 2.7.x has reached the end-of-life in Jan 2020.

-C++11 is the base line, in the future, C++17 and C++20 can be added.
+C++11 compiler is the minimum requirement, in the future, C++17 and C++20 can be added.

-Tested by python3 on Ubuntu 18.04 and python2 on Ubuntu 16.04
+In order to work with cmake, DO NOT USE relative include path in cython "*.pxd" and swig `*.i` files.
+Setup include directories in `setup.py` or cmakelists.txt instead!

-In order to work with cmake, DO NOT USE relative include path in cython "*.pxd" and swig `*.i` files. setup include directories in setup.py or cmakelists.txt instead!
+### Limitations
 swig has error "can not find tuple" (C++11 std::tuple class) on cmake, swig has error can not find if built by setup.py on Ubuntu 16.04

 SWIG and Cython generated wrap code is py2 and py3 compatible, dep on which python intepretor to run setup script